gaf3/tilt-prometheus/README.md

 # tilt-prometheus

-A general Prometheus operator and instance to use locally with Kubernetes services
+A general Prometheus operator, instance and pushgateway to use locally with Kubernetes services

 # Requirements